 If somebody requests access to their information you are required to provide copies of that information as soon as possible, but at least within 20 working days off the request.

 If you don’t, this is something that could be the subject of a privacy complaint.
 While this is not necessarily terribly serious it does put you at a disadvantage and mean that you are in the position of having to explain yourself to a government agency.

 Keeping ahead of privacy law is partly understanding your obligations, partly taking advance steps to ensure that you have privacy policies and procedures in place for your business, and partly responding to information requests or complaints in an appropriate way.

 If you require assistance with any of these or have been contacted by the Privacy Commissioner about a complaint, we would be happy to consult with you to ensure that your business is not at risk.
-Contact privacy law expert, Nathan Tetzlaff today.
+Contact our privacy law experts on 09 837 6840 to set up an appointment today.